Coronavirus and Forbearance Info for Students, Borrowers, and Parents

 If you have questions about whether your federal tax refund was withheld, call ED’s Default Resolution Group at 1-800-621-3115 (TTY for the deaf or hearing-impaired 1-877-825-9923).

 On March 25, 2020, ED announced that a portion of my Social Security payment, including disability benefits, would not be withheld to repay my defaulted federal student loan debt.
 My Social Security payment has already been taken.
-Can I get it back?
+Will I get it back?

 The portion of your Social Security payment that was withheld will not be returned to you if the process to withhold it was completed before March 13, 2020.